skuethe/MMM-Spotify/README.md

 - This is NOT a full blown Spotify client with integrated player!
 If you want to use your Pi also as playback device via soundcard, have a look at [Raspotify](https://github.com/dtcooper/raspotify)
 - Starting specific songs, playlists etc. is limited!
 This can only be done by the notifications described below but NOT via the UI / Buttons
 - Some of Spotify's API calls we are using are limited to premium accounts only!
 If you are using a free account, you will probably run into problems at some point
+- The Spotify API is rate-limited and only a limited number of clients can make requests to the API.
+It is recommended to use a separate Spotify app for each client to avoid rate limitations

 ## Install